A Single Particle Model with Electrolyte and Side Reactions for degradation of lithium-ion batteries: Results discussion

 Before showing the simulation results, we compare the size of the systems of equations obtained after discretisation for both SPMe+SR and DFN+SR. Assuming that the discretisation has $N_x$ points in each electrode and separator and $N_r$ points in each particle, and defining $k$ as the number of side reactions, the sizes of the systems follow the expressions shown in Table \ref{tab:system_size} and plotted in Figure~\ref{fig:system_size}.
 We observe two main differences on how the systems scale.
 First, the number of differential equations in SPMe+SR scales linearly with each variable, while in DFN+SR it scales as $N_x N_r$.
 Second, the number of algebraic equations in the SPMe+SR is zero (if the current is prescribed) while for the DFN+SR it scales linearly with $N_x$.
-In the particular case of $N_x = N_r = 20$ and $k = 1$, which is the one used in the results here, the SPMe+SR consists only of 121 differential equations (and no algebraic equations), while the DFN+SR consists of 881 differential equations and 100 algebraic equations.
+In the particular case of $N_x = N_r = 20$ and $k = 1$, which is the one used in the results here, the SPMe+SR consists only of 121 differential equations (and no algebraic equations), while the DFN+SR consists of 881 differential equations and 100 algebraic equations. \rv{Note that this applies only to the case where current is prescribed.
+If instead voltage or power are prescribed, we need to introduce an additional algebraic equation for both models.
+This means that, in that case, the SPMe+SR consists of a system of DAEs, with a single algebraic equation.}